coolmangoman/Portfolio/README.md

 **Results:** The analysis revealed that the employee's job level and income bracket appear to be most strongly correlated with whether or not the employee leaves, while factors like job involvement, total working years, and whether or not the worker has been promoted in the last 5 years having little correlation.

-### Top Netflix Korean Dramas of 2023
+### Top Netflix Korean Dramas of 2023 Jan-July

 **Link:** [`NetflixKdramaDashboard`](https://public.tableau.com/app/profile/norman.ng4484/viz/NetflixKoreanDramas/Dashboard1#1)

 **Goal:** To analyse how factors like genre and number of episodes affect the rating and viewership of Korean Dramas on Netflix.

-**Description:** Using Netflix's 2023 engagement report and data scraped from Korean drama database 'mydramalist', this analysis involved cleaning and joining two datasets on SQL, before using Tableau to visualise how various factors affect a Korean drama's rating and viewership.
+**Description:** Using Netflix's 2023 engagement report and data scraped from Korean drama database 'mydramalist', this project involved cleaning and joining two datasets on SQL, before using Tableau to visualise how various factors affect a Korean drama's rating and viewership.

-**Skills:** data cleaning, data visualisation.
+**Skills:** data cleaning, data transformation, data visualisation

 **Technology:** PostgreSQL, Tableau

 **Results:** For Korean dramas, the top 3 genres (with more than 10 titles) in average viewership over the first half of 2023 on Netflix are Political, Sci-Fi, and Melodrama.
-The Glory was overwhelmingly popular, with almost three times the viewership of the 2nd-place drama.
+Drama 'The Glory' was overwhelmingly popular, with almost three times the viewership of the 2nd-place drama.
 Korean dramas with fewer episodes tended to have higher viewerships (8 and 12 vs. 16).

 ## Education
 National University of Singapore: